Resolvr-io/bdic-verifier/README.md

 We, [Resolvr](https://resolvr.io), offer insurance products to protect your self-custodial Bitcoin stack against loss and/or theft.
 To protect your privacy, we don't want to know what coins you control.
 However, if you make a claim and attest that your key(s) were lost, we need to be able to ensure that the coins aren't moved on-chain afterwards in order to detect fraudulent claims.
 For this reason, we require that new insurees provide a SHA256 hash of their xpubs.
 This way we don't know what coins you control, but you can prove it to us at a later point if necessary by providing us with your actual xpub, which we can then hash ourselves and compare to the hash you originally provided.
 This is conceptually similar to a password hash.

 BDIC Verifier exists to allow you, the insuree, to produce a hash of your xpub without revealing the xpub itself to anyone.
-You can download a published release, or you can audit the code (it's less than 200 lines), then build and run it from source.
+You can audit the code (it's less than 150 lines), build it from source, and run it yourself.

 ## Installation

+Currently there are no published releases, so you'll need to build it from source.
+But don't worry, it's easy!

 ### Prerequisites